-- Copy down your homework tasks accurately from the board - Do your homework at the same time each night at a desk/ table in a quiet area.
+- Copy down your homework tasks accurately from the board. - Do your homework at the same time each night at a desk/ table in a quiet area.

-Note: If you are unable to complete homework, because you did not understand the work or for any other reasonable excuse, ask one of your parents to write a note in your diary, stating the reason for non-completion of work.
+Note: If you are unable to complete homework, because you did not understand the work or for any other reasonable excuse, ask one of your parents to communicate with your teacher, stating the reason for non-completion of work.

-SCBC File/Binder - Avid Filing Setup
+SCBC File/Binder - AVID Filing Setup